rebus-ink/ink-API/models/README.md

 ## Note

 Currently the DB schema allows for notes that are attached to just a Document with no referenced Publication.
 This may or may not be a problem depending on where we go.

+## Activity

+When saved the model should have a reference to the resources it acted on to make it easy to track activities (like reading) on a per-publication or per-document basis

+## TODO

+### Models

+* Tag: needed to implement Stacks, Mentions, HashTags and other references in an Activity Stream `tag` property.
+* Attribution: needed to implement creator and contributor attributions in the `attributedTo` and `contributionsBy` properties.

+Both should be _very_ similar schemas.

+### Validation

+Objection supports the full JSON-schema specification for validating incoming data.
+So in theory we could have fairly detailed validation that covers a lot of the activity streams specification if we want to.